sjshank/customDatatablePagination/README.md

   Datatable has 5 types of in-built pagination.
-To use a particular pagination type, datatable provides one attribute 'paginateType' where developer has to specific registered pagination type.
+To use a each pagination type, datatable provides one attribute 'paginateType' where one has to specify pagination type.

     1. numbers
     2. simple